YordanGeorgiev/qto/doc/md/concepts_doc.md

-05-tst - for the issue is being in testing like mode 06-onhold - for the issue is being kept onhold for the time period 07-qas - for the issue is being quality assured 09-done - for the issue is being done / completed.
+05-tst - for the issue is being in testing like mode 06-onhold - for the issue is being kept onhold for the time period 07-qas - for the issue is being quality assured 09-done - for the issue is being done / completed

 #### 2.2.3.
 Issues management via time intervals
-The issues are basically organised into the following periods:
+The issues are basically organised into the following time intervals:
- - daily
- - weekly
- - monthly
- - yearly
+ - release_issues - the issues to be handled till the next release ( usually, but not always a 2 weeks period)
+ - monthly_issues - the issues to be handled during the next month
+ - yearly - the issues to be handled during the next year
  - quinquennially
  - decadally